The flexible retirement savings plan

 Manage Your Money…Your Way!

 Financial professionals are available to assist you in making informed investment decisions.
-The plan offers three tailored approaches to meet your financial goals:
+The plan offers four tailored approaches to meet your financial goals:

-- Investors who prefer to leave investment decisions to professional fund managers.
-Or, for new investors who are still not sure which approach is best.
+- Investors who don’t want to make investment decisions on their own, or new investors who are still not sure which approach is best.

-- Investors willing to assume responsibility for selecting investments among a large range of choices, and have the time and discipline to closely monitor their portfolio.
+- Investors who want to assume responsibility for selecting investments on their own, who have the time and discipline to closely monitor their portfolio.

-- Investors who want to customize their portfolio by hiring a financial expert to do the work for them on their behalf.
+- Investors who want to customize their portfolio by hiring a financial expert to work with them rather than doing it alone.

 For detailed information on each approach, please refer to